 - yogurt with berries, chia seeds, and almonds

 - low-salt bean soup cups

 - cottage cheese with fruit or diced tomatoes

-- order salad dressing on the side
+- Order salad dressing on the side rather than already added.

-- look for broth-based soups
+- Look for broth-based soups.

-- consider a vegetarian option
+- Consider a vegetarian option.

-- ask for steamed vegetables, when possible
+- Ask for steamed vegetables when possible.

 - fried foods